MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-show-items-no-data.md

    ![Screenshot of an error dialog, stating Can't determine relationships between the fields.](media/desktop-show-items-no-data/show-items-no-data_01.png)

-## Show items with no data
+## Showing items with no data

 The previous section describes how Power BI determines which data is relevant to display, but there may be times when you *want* to show items with no data.

-The **Show items with no data** feature lets you include data rows and columns that contain blank measure values, which means that they don't contain measure data.
+The **Show items with no data** feature lets you include data rows and columns that contain blank measure values, which means that they don't contain measure data (blank measure values).

 To enable the **Show items with no data** feature, follow these steps:

 1. Select a visual.
-1. In the **Values** fields well, right-click the field and select **Show items with no data**.
+1. In the **Values** fields well, right-click the field and select **Show items with no data** from the menu that appears, as shown in the following image:

 ![Screenshot of the Fields menu, highlighting the Show items with no data feature.](media/desktop-show-items-no-data/show-items-no-data_02.png)